Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 The `@Parameter` property wrapper can be used to express input in different ways:
 * **Request Content**: Parameters can be part of the requests send to the web service such as the HTTP body or request content of an other protocol.
 * **Lightweight Parameter**: Some middleware types and protocols can expose parameters as lightweight parameters that can be part of a URI path such as query parameterst found in the URI of RESTful and OpenAPI based web APIs.
-* **Defining An Endpoint**: Parameters can also be used to define the endpoint such as the URI path of the middleware types and protocols that support URI based multiplexing of requests.
+* **Path Parameters**: Parameters can also be used to define the endpoint such as the URI path of the middleware types and protocols that support URI based multiplexing of requests.

 The internal name of the `@Parameter` and can be different to the external representation of the component by passing a string to the `@Parameter` wrapper and is the first argument that can be optionally passed into the `@Parameter` property wrapper.
 ```swift